Cursillo is difficult to describe…

 That’s all up to you.
-The Cursillo community, your sponsors, nor your fellow cursillistas at your church hold you to any obligation to any further involvement in the Cursillo community.
+Neither the Cursillo community, your sponsors, nor your fellow cursillistas at your church hold you to any obligation to any further involvement in the Cursillo community.
 Look at it this way – Cursillo provides you with tools to develop and apply your leadership.
 How and when you use those tools is entirely up to you.
 It is our hope, however, that you will take what you have learned out into your home, church, work and play environments and serve as a leader for Christ.

 What happens on a Cursillo weekend?